Call-for-Code-for-Racial-Justice/Legit-Info/contributing/PULL-REQUESTS.md

 Nits (requests for small changes that are not essential) are fine, but try to avoid stalling the Pull Request.
-Most nits can typically be fixed by the Project Sample Collaborator landing the Pull Request but they can also be an opportunity for the contributor to learn a bit more about the project.
+Most nits can typically be fixed by the Legit Info Collaborator landing the Pull Request but they can also be an opportunity for the contributor to learn a bit more about the project.

 It is always good to clearly indicate nits when you comment: e.g.